DavidsonRafaelK/jujur-ga-tau-kenapa-dipisah-ini-matkul/README.md

 tensors and feature detection; Image Processing continues into histogram analysis and image statistics.

-The practical effect is that the same introductory material is covered twice, and lab time in one subject is spent on work already completed in the other.
-It also separates concepts that are directly related.
-Quantization degrades the histogram, and histogram quality affects Harris corner response, but the two halves of that relationship belong to different subjects and are not discussed together.
+Because neither subject can assume the other has been taken first, each has to build the same foundation from scratch.
+The result is that introductory material is covered twice and lab time in one subject is spent on work already completed in the other.
+It also separates concepts that depend on each other.
+Quantization degrades the histogram, and histogram quality affects Harris corner response, but the two halves of that relationship sit in different subjects and are never discussed together.

-The full scope fits within a single semester as one subject, in the order: image representation, histogram and enhancement, feature extraction, geometry and panorama.
+Taught in sequence, with Image Processing as a prerequisite for Computer Vision, the duplication disappears without merging the subjects or cutting material from either.
 The submissions are complete either way.

 ## Repository Structure